act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Passed Example 5

-This text holds the visual reference word "tilted" and identifies web content (namely itself).
-But the text also includes the word "this" which makes it apparent that the description is about the same content.
+This text includes the [visual reference word][] "tilted" and identifies web content (namely itself).
+But the text also includes the word "this" which makes it apparent that the description is about the same content, thus matching the (**non-visual reference**) condition.

 ```html
 <head>